UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 }
 ```

-At this point and periodically throughout the tutorial, reload the file `24_helix_rectangle_twist_corrected.py` in the scadnano web interface, to verify that it resembles the design you expect.
+At this point and periodically throughout the tutorial, reload the file `24_helix_rectangle_twist_corrected.sc` in the scadnano web interface, to verify that it resembles the design you expect.
+(Either by clicking File&rarr;Open or by dragging the file to the web browser opened to the scadnano site.)

 At this point, the design should look like this:

 ![](images/design_with_helices_no_strands.png)